vamshirajagiri/Open-Flavours/README.md

 Project Details: View detailed descriptions, stages, and links to the project’s repository on GitHub.

 Free Projects: Clearly marked projects that are free for users.

+Docker
+Pull the image:
+docker pull rajagirivamsi/open-flavours:latest

+Run the container:

+docker run -p 3000:3000 rajagirivamsi/open-flavours:latest

+Open your browser and go to http://localhost:3000 to access the app.